schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 display(Markdown(overview))
 ```

-{numref}`flip-flop_simple_linear_auto-cycle_moo-pc_fig_obj` depicts the evaluated objective function values as a function of both feed duration and the flip-flop delay times.
+{numref}`flip-flop_simple_linear_auto-cycle_moo-pc_fig_obj` shows the evaluated objective function values as a function of both feed duration and the flip-flop delay times.
 The optimal solutions and corresponding KPIs for all Pareto points are summarized in {numref}`flip-flop_simple_linear_auto-cycle_moo-pc_kpi`.
 The corresponding chromatograms are provided in {numref}`flip-flop_simple_linear_auto-cycle_moo-pc_fig_chrom`.